DIY & Crafts

 Attachment Methods

-Center-mounted handle (most common): For this method, you'll create a hole through the center of your loofah round.
+Create a hole through the center of your loofah round.
 Using a Phillips head screwdriver or a drill with a bit slightly smaller than your handle diameter, carefully create a pilot hole through the center.
 Gradually widen this hole by working the tool in circular motions until the handle fits snugly.
 The friction fit often holds well enough for use, but for added security, apply a small amount of waterproof wood glue around the handle before inserting it.
 Allow 24 hours to cure before first use.

-Twine-wrapped handle (no-glue option): For those avoiding adhesives, wrap strong cotton or hemp twine around the loofah and handle multiple times, creating a secure binding.
+For those avoiding adhesives, wrap strong cotton or hemp twine around the loofah and handle multiple times, creating a secure binding.
 Wet the loofah first to compress it slightly, then wrap tightly with twine.
 As the loofah dries, it expands into the twine, creating a firm hold.
 Finish with several tight knots.
 This method requires re-tightening every few weeks as the loofah wears.

 Care and Maintenance of DIY Pot Scrubber